 The nucleic acid is surrounded by a protein coat called a capsid made up of subunits called capsomers.
 Each capsomer, consisting of one or several proteins, can be seen in the electron microscope as a spherical particle, sometimes with a central hole.

-The structure composed of the nucleic acid genome ...
+The structure composed of the nucleic acid genome and the capsid proteins ...